 Neovasc Shareholders Approve Acquisition by Shockwave Medical

-VANCOUVER, BC, March 06, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Neovasc Inc. ("Neovasc" or the "Company") NVCNNVCN, a leader in the development of minimally invasive devices for the treatment of refractory angina, is pleased to announce that its Shareholders (as defined below) have approved the previously-announced acquisition of all of the outstanding common shares of the Company (the "Shares") by Shockwave Medical, Inc. ("Shockwave") by way of a statutory plan of arrangement (the "Arrangement") at the special meeting of Shareholders held today (the "Meeting").
+/EIN News/ -- VANCOUVER, BC, March 06, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Neovasc Inc. ("Neovasc" or the "Company") (NASDAQ: NVCN)(TSX: NVCN), a leader in the development of minimally invasive devices for the treatment of refractory angina, is pleased to announce that its Shareholders (as defined below) have approved the previously-announced acquisition of all of the outstanding common shares of the Company (the “Shares”) by Shockwave Medical, Inc. (“Shockwave”) by way of a statutory plan of arrangement (the “Arrangement”) at the special meeting of Shareholders held today (the “Meeting”).

 The special resolution approving the Arrangement was approved by: (i) 97.36% of the votes cast by the shareholders of the Company (the “Shareholders”) present in person or represented by proxy at the Meeting, and (ii) 97.21% of the votes cast by Shareholders, other than those Shareholders required to be excluded pursuant to Multilateral Instrument 61-101 – Protection of Minority Security Holders in Special Transactions, present in person or represented by proxy at the Meeting.